Diary (stationery)

 Often, as in the diary pictured above, weekend days are given less space than workdays.
 Small calendars of the current month, and if there is room, previous and following months at the bottom of the page are also typical.

 Most diaries run from January to December, but school or academic diaries, also known as "mid-year" diaries, run for twelve months from shortly before the beginning of the school or academic year.
-Many diaries are themed for different interest groups, and contain relevant reference information to that interest, and others are given as gifts by businesses.
+Many diaries are themed for different interest groups, and contain relevant reference information to that interest.
+Others are given as gifts by businesses.
 Especially in diaries for children or young people, many are now branded for fictional characters, authors, recording artists or magazines.

 The British stationery business now called the Letts Filofax Group Ltd produced the world's first pre-printed diary in 1812, calling it the "Commercial Diary".
-Printed diaries now compete with loose-leaf personal organizers and various electronic forms of diary functions on personal computers, personal digital assistants and mobile telephones.
+Printed diaries are now competing with loose-leaf personal organizers and various electronic forms of diary functions on personal computers, personal digital assistants and mobile telephones.